Bam92/abelmbula/content/blog/fcc-dna-pairing/index.md

   // Step 2.
 Iterate through the str with a FOR loop for (let i = 0; i < str.length; i += 1) {
     // Step 3.
-Use if statement to evaluate baise pair and push it to arrDNA
+Use if statement to evaluate base pair and push it to arrDNA

     // If the current str character is X create an array of current str with its corresponding pair and push the array to arrDNA